 |Advanced Micro Devices Inc.||AMD||$60.05 – $132.83|

 When choosing stocks to day trade, look for stocks with high volume and high volatility.
 You want stocks whose price moves significantly, either by a percentage of the stock price or by dollar amount.
 Stocks with lower prices will move by greater percentages, whereas higher-priced stocks will move by greater dollar amounts.

 Here are some factors to consider.

 A stock’s beta represents its volatility compared to the overall market.
 The benchmark for beta is the S&P 500, which has a beta of 1.0.
 A stock with a beta higher than 1.0 is more volatile than the market; a stock with a beta lower than 1.0 is less volatile than the market.
 A stock with a beta of 2.0 is twice as volatile as the market.

-When day trading, look for stocks with betas greater than 1.0 but remember that you may not want the stock with the highest beta you can find — it could be unnecessarily volatile.
+When day trading, look for stocks with betas greater than 1.0, but remember that you may not want the stock with the highest beta you can find — it could expose you to unnecessary risk.

 Pay attention to the volume of shares being traded as well as the number of outstanding shares.
-For example, suppose two stocks are both trading 10 million shares a day, but stock A has 100 million shares outstanding and stock B has 500 million shares outstanding.
-10% of stock A’s shares are trading hands each day, while just 2% of stock B’s shares are moving.
+For example, suppose two stocks are both trading 10 million shares a day.
+But stock A has 100 million shares outstanding and stock B has 500 million shares outstanding.
+Ten percent of stock A’s shares are trading hands each day, while just 2% of stock B’s shares are moving.
 Stock A has more trading volume.